shawilly/kogarashi.nvim/README.md

 - override hooks for palette, scheme, and final highlight groups

 If you want the Vim-first sibling theme, see [shawilly/ponokai](https://github.com/shawilly/ponokai).

+## What Kogarashi Means

+Kogarashi is not meant to be a generic “dark theme.”
+The palette is intentionally restrained:

+- deep charcoal backgrounds for the feeling of early winter dusk
+- parchment foregrounds instead of stark white for softer long-session contrast
+- weathered gold, cedar red, moss green, and cold blue accents to suggest late autumn turning into winter
+- enough saturation to keep code readable without losing the quiet atmosphere the name implies

 ## Installation